Get free weekly resources from us!

 A Is for Attitudes (Birth to 3)

 Babies are cool.
-They burp and poop, drool and scream.
+They burp, drool, and scream.
 Their entire existence is rooted in self-preservation and complete reliance upon another individual.
 Comfort is job one.

 Learning is a close second.
 Infants and toddlers are learning machines.
 Practically every day presents a new problem, and every obstacle creates a new opportunity.
 Roll over.
 Crawl.
 Stand.
 Walk.
 Babies listen and learn.
 First, they mimic, but in time they’ll understand and dialogue.
 Da-da.
 Daddy.
 Daddy hold?